Visitors present in the buildings of the Court of Justice are required to respect the following security rules and rules of conduct:

-Due to security checks, visitors are requested to adhere strictly to the timetable for their visit.
+- Due to security checks, visitors are requested to adhere strictly to the timetable for their visits.

-Photography or recording of the proceedings is prohibited during hearings.
-In order to avoid interference with the interpretation equipment, mobile telephones must be switched off.
+- Photography or recording of the proceedings is prohibited during hearings.
+In order to avoid interference with the interpretation equipment, mobile telephones much be switched off.